gotchoices/MyCHIPs/doc/Development.md

 ### Docker Test Instance

-This is probably the best way to take MyCHIPs for simple testing and evalation.
+This is probably the best way to take MyCHIPs for simple testing and evaluation.
 You will need docker and node/npm installed on your system.

 To launch a single server/database pair: